Basically, the Dutch relate to their history like all of us do to our own: we highlight our accomplishments and hide our embarrassments.

 By showing these two particular documents only, Rutte negated the tragic failures of the last years of the Dutch Republic.
-Failures, however, that helped to create the United-States of America we know today.
+Failures, however, that helped to create the United States of America we know today.

 Dutch-American history: involvement of the Dutch for American independence

 So what did Rutte forget to tell Obama?
 A lot, obviously.
 The story of the Dutch Republic during the American Revolution is a long, complex and fascinating read I would like to recommend to everyone.
-But some omissions are more equal than others.
+But some omissions are more noteworthy than others.

-For example, Rutte forgot to mention that the United States was recognized for the first time by a Dutch governor — without consent from the government in The Hague.
+For example, Rutte forgot to mention that the United States was recognised for the first time by a Dutch governor — without consent from the government in The Hague.
 Is that the reason Rutte met Obama in Amsterdam?

-In 1776 on the Caribbean island of St. Eustatius, the cannons of Fort Oranje – owned by the Dutch West-India Company – gave the ‘the first salute’ to the American rebels, flying their not-yet-starred-and-spangled-flag.
+In 1776 on the Caribbean island of St. Eustatius, the cannons of Fort Oranje, owned by the Dutch West India Company, gave the ‘the first salute’ to the American rebels, flying their not-yet-starred-and-spangled-flag.
 This salute was no coincidence.
 As early as 1774, Dutch merchants provided staggering amounts of gunpowder to the American war effort.
 St. Eustatius was the place where supply met demand.

 Now, this did not happen because Dutch merchants were particularly sympathetic to American ideals of democracy and taxation with representation.
-They were a highly oligarchical bunch, totally at ease with privileges that even then were considered so terribly early modern.
+They were a highly oligarchical bunch — totally at ease with privileges that even then were considered ‘so terribly early modern’.

-The Americans gradually realized that the Amsterdam merchants and bankers, as the governor of St. Eustatius, were acting totally opposite from what their government in the Hague expected.
-At this point, the Dutch Republic was allied to Britain – America’s arch-enemy – for more than a hundred years.
+The Americans gradually realised that the Amsterdam merchants and bankers, as the governor of St. Eustatius, were acting totally opposite from what their government in The Hague expected.
+At this point, the Dutch Republic was allied to Britain, America’s arch-enemy, for more than a hundred years.

 Still, the Americans, critically short on cash, sent John Adams (he would become the second American president in 1794) across the Atlantic Ocean.
 He brought his two sons, who he sent to study in Leiden.

-In 1778, he visited Amsterdam – still the financial centre of the world at the time – to obtain enormous loans from Amsterdam bankers, who would remain solely responsible for financing the American national debt well up until the 1790s.
+In 1778, he visited Amsterdam, still the financial centre of the world at the time, to obtain enormous loans from Amsterdam bankers, who would remain solely responsible for financing the American national debt well up until the 1790s.

 Dutch-American history: To the Americans, the Dutch Republic was primarily an example of a failed political system

 Adams was totally bewildered by Dutch politics.
 He was not entirely wrong: a great historian wrote on Dutch politics of the time that “its complexities baffle brief description.”
-Complex, because the Dutch Republic was a confederation of sovereign provinces, which only made collective decisions after notoriously slow-moving, back-and-forth decision making processes.
+Complex, because the Dutch Republic was a confederation of sovereign provinces, which only made collective decisions after notoriously slow-moving, back-and-forth decision-making processes.

 These decisions were usually confined to foreign policy and collective defence matters.
 These privileges and common goals were written down in the 1579 Union of Utrecht, which had grown in a sort of ‘constitution’ of the Republic in the process of two hundred years.
 But this document gave no specific directions to solve the total institutional deadlock.

 Consequently, the Dutch Republic barely had a common foreign or defensive policy — nor a budget to back it up.
-Thus, it was unable to protect its still enormous (colonial) empire — it simply did not have an army or navy to do so.
+Meaning it was unable to protect its still enormous (colonial) empire — it simply did not have an army or navy to do so.

 Now, why is that important?

 In the weeks that Prussian troops routed Dutch revolutionaries, the Founding Fathers of America descended on Philadelphia to write their constitution in order to reform their loosely tied confederation of States into a United States (more than 10 years after their declaration of independence).
-During intense debates, several key American founding fathers, like Thomas Jefferson, Benjamin Franklin, John Jay, and Thomas Paine were intimately aware of the developments in the Dutch Republic.
+During intense debates, several key American Founding Fathers, like Thomas Jefferson, Benjamin Franklin, John Jay, and Thomas Paine were intimately aware of the developments in the Dutch Republic.

 The union of Utrecht […] reposes an authority in the States-General, seemingly sufficient to secure harmony, but the jealousy in each province renders the practice very different from the theory.

 Indeed, the bottom line is this: by 1787 the Dutch Republic had established itself as the perfect example of what not to become: a loose confederal construction that could not bridge the ‘spirit of party’, unable to produce a policy to defend common interests.
-Madison reflected on the failed ‘Patriot Revolt’ in January 1788 (No. 37), when he wrote that he hoped that a United States Constitution could provide a political system that enjoys
+Madison reflected on the failed ‘Patriot Revolt’ in January 1788 (No. 37), when he wrote that he hoped a United States Constitution could provide a political system that enjoys

 “in a very singular degree, an exemption from the pestilential influence of party animosities the disease most incident to deliberative bodies, and most apt to contaminate their proceedings.”

-Ironically, Rutte’s press-conference with Obama took place a few months after an unprecedented shutdown of the United-States government.
-It was the bitter evidence that Obama had been unable to bridge the partisan divide that he had sought to tackle.
-It was evidence of how the United-States of America had reached a political deadlock similar to one that the Dutch Republic experienced some 230 years before.
+Ironically, Rutte’s press conference with Obama took place a few months after an unprecedented shutdown of the United States government.
+It was the bitter evidence that Obama had been unable to bridge the partisan divide which he’d sought to tackle.
+It was evidence of how the United States of America had reached a political deadlock similar to one that the Dutch Republic experienced some 230 years before.